acoutts/x1c7-hackintosh/README.md

 # macOS on Lenovo Thinkpad X1 Carbon 7th Generation, Model 20R1

-This is a work-in-progress attempting to boot macOS on the Lenovo X1C7.
+This is a work-in-progress attempting to boot macOS 10.15 Catalina on the Lenovo X1C7.

 WiFi is soldered in the X1C7 so I am attempting to run a compatible card (BCM94350ZAE) in the available WWAN m.2 slot.